CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 ### Use Cases:

 #### workers.CourseCreator ->
-Creates a course object, populated with information from the API information retrieved through workers.APIWorker.
+Creates a course object, populated with information from the API information retrieved through APIWorker.

 #### workers.Scheduler ->
 Creates permutations of all possible schedules, and then passes them through filter classes that remove schedules.